Next Steps

 Garden actions and their configuration can be spread across different files and even across multiple git repos.

-Here's a simple example with actions for deploying an ephemeral database and an API server alongside a Test action for running integration tests:
+Here's a simple example with actions for deploying an ephemeral database and an API server, and a Test action for running integration tests:

 Depending on the size of your project, you may want to add a handful of actions to get started and then gradually add more as needed.